sqlab-sustech/HarmonyOS-App-Test/README.md

 ### Demo

-The demo video for this project is available at [Model-based GUI Testing For HarmonyOS Apps](https://www.youtube.com/watch?v=dgZWkHiBYbA).
+The demo video for this project is available at [Model-Based GUI Testing for HarmonyOS Apps](https://www.youtube.com/watch?v=dgZWkHiBYbA).